Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **A Survey on Multimodal Disinformation Detection;** Firoj Alam et al
 - **Vision-Language Pre-training: Basics, Recent Advances, and Future Trends;** Zhe Gan et al
 - **Deep Multimodal Representation Learning: A Survey;** Wenzhong Guo et al
+- **The Contribution of Knowledge in Visiolinguistic Learning: A Survey on Tasks and Challenges;** Maria Lymperaiou et al

 ## Structure